silvercar/js-contstable/README.md

 Most IDEs should automatically pick up an `.eslintrc` and begin to automatically lint your code on-save or similar, but note that sometimes additional IDE-specific configuration might be needed such as [this example](https://create-react-app.dev/docs/setting-up-your-editor/).

+Make sure to include a proper `.eslintignore` file to avoid long linting times.

 ### React

 Add to `.eslintrc` for Typescript: